-Ideally, any model using defects found in one phase of testing to predict defects found in subsequent phases (whether by testing in-house or by customers post-release) should incorporate causal factors such as testing effort and process quality.
-Bayesian networks (BNs) are causal models that enable this to be done.
-The earliest work that explicitly attempted to use such models and information about intermediate software products to predict later features of software quality was Hall et al. in 1992 [3].
 In 1996 Neil and Fenton [4] proposed explicitly how BNs could be used for defect prediction, and there were related contributions in [5-9].
-Until very recently progress in this type of modelling was hampered by both the limitations of the BN modelling tools and difficulties in eliciting the necessary information for realistic models.
+Until very recently progress in this type of modeling was hampered by both the limitations of the BN modeling tools and difficulties in eliciting the necessary information for realistic models.
 This paper reviews the recent progress in the former (the latter has been dealt with in [10]).
-The basis of the BN solution to defect prediction by means of a very simple BN is explained in section 2, and in section 3 the kind of commercial-scale BN models that have been implemented by organisations such as Motorola, Siemens, and Philips are highlighted.
+The basis of the BN solution to prediction defect by means of a very simple BN is explained in section 2, and in section 3 the kind of commercial-scale BN models that have been implemented by organizations such as Motorola, Siemens, and Philips are highlighted.
 In section 4 the solution of one of the major weakness of the BN models is discussed.
 The weakness is the well-known 'Achilles' heel' of BN inference algorithms; specifically, their inability to properly handle continuous (non-Gaussian) variables.
-Recent work on dynamic discretization algorithms [11] has largely fixed this Achilles' heel and, in the case of defect and reliability prediction, results in significantly increased accuracy.
+Recent work on dynamic discretization algorithms [11] has largely fixed this 'Achilles' heel' and, in the case of reliability and defect prediction, results in significantly increased accuracy.